-If you’re still looking down here, the reason for the trigger warning is that in the third season, episode 10, there’s self-harm, serious threats of physical violence, and rape.
+The reason for the trigger warning is that in the third season, episode 10, there’s self-harm, serious threats of physical violence, and rape.

 The show only got worse in subsequent episodes, including the execution of a black man on his knees, beaten, in chains.
-That’s in addition to the things listed at the top of the page.

 As much as this was an enjoyable romp in a clean post-apocalyptic world, it became a show that hurt a generation of queer fans in the worst way.